 Wetland ecosystem services have many of the characteristics of public goods and are rarely or incompletely traded in economic markets (e.g., habitat for biodiversity, water quality), and there is an incomplete understanding of the link between changes in ecosystem structure and function, and the goods and services that are produced for society (Mitsch and Goesselink 2000; Brander et al. 2006).
 As a result, it is often challenging to assign a monetary value for many wetland ecosystem services that could be used in, for example, cost-benefit and tradeoff analyses, land-use planning, and wetland-conservation policy development.
 To overcome this challenge, a range of methods have been tested and adapted to estimate the monetary value of wetland ecosystem services, hereafter referred to as wetland values.

-The completion of site-specific studies that can be used to estimate representative monetary values of local wetland ecosystem services requires the investment of a lot of time and resources and as a result is not always practical for program and policy development.
+The completion of site-specific studies that can be used to estimate representative monetary values of local wetland ecosystem services requires the investment of considerable time and resources and as a result is not always practical for program and policy development.
 As a lower cost alternative, benefit transfer methods may often be used to supply information from comparable areas on ecosystem service values for policy decision-making.
 There are two main benefit transfer methods: (1) a unit value benefit, and (2) a benefit transfer function (Smith et al. 2002; Johnson et al. 2015; Richardson et al. 2015).
-Unit value benefit transfer uses a single estimate of environmental resource value from past research to infer the value of similar but separate environment resources elsewhere (Smith et al. 2002).
-Benefit transfer function (meta-regression benefit transfers) use statistical models (meta-regression) to synthesize many environmental resource values from different past research studies and describe how the values changes with the characteristics of the studies.
+Unit value benefit transfer uses a single estimate of environmental resource value from past research to infer the value of similar but separate environmental resources elsewhere (Smith et al. 2002).
+Benefit transfer function (meta-regression benefit transfers) use statistical models (meta-regression) to synthesize many environmental resource values from different past research studies and describe how the values change with the characteristics of the studies.
 It has been shown that, compared to unit value, meta-regression benefit transfers produce lower transfer errors and may generate the most reliable benefit transfer values (Rosenberger and Loomis 2000; Richardson et al. 2015).
-Several studies have conducted meta-regression analysis on wetland values (Brouwer et al. 1999; Woodward and Wui 2001; Brander et al. 2007; Ghermandi et al. 2010; Mitsch and Gosselink 2000; Brander et al. 2006; Chaikumbung et al. 2019), but these studies did not focus on agricultural wetlands, and the values of these wetlands located on agricultural landscapes were often overlooked or misrepresented.
+Several studies have conducted meta-regression analysis on wetland values (Brouwer et al. 1999; Woodward and Wui 2001; Brander et al. 2007; Ghermandi et al. 2010; Mitsch and Gosselink 2000; Brander et al. 2006; Chaikumbung et al. 2019), but these studies did not focus on agricultural wetlands, and the values of wetlands located on agricultural landscapes were often overlooked or misrepresented.
 Moreover, since wetlands are increasingly being converted to annual crop production in agroecosystems (Watmough and Schmoll 2007; Oliver et al. 2015; Peimer et al. 2017), we urgently need more comprehensive valuations of management alternatives to inform the protection and restoration of wetlands in agricultural regions and other high-valued resource areas (e.g., Turner et al. 2021).